About

 Isabella graduated summa cum laude from Berklee College of Music in 2019 and went on to intern at Sparks & Shadows in Los Angeles.

 In 2018, she created Catholic Kids Media, a YouTube channel with over 55k subscribers that aims to provide teachers and parents with engaging resources to teach the faith.
+She also works with the Roman Catholic Diocese of Bridgeport on the Start with Sunday initiative.

 Isabella is in the process of publishing her first book, a Christian children's picture book, illustrated by Nabila Amanda called Life is for Living!
 Life is for Loving!
-She is also currently scoring director Yaëlle Amar’s latest short film project, Le Bras.

 Artists who have worked with Isabella trust her to realize their vision and enjoy her highly collaborative working style.